The article “Outstanding Expenses Journal Entry” suggests that the journal entry relates to expenses that have not been paid but incurred.

 - Understand the type (E.g., Yearly, Half yearly, or Monthly) and nature (E.g., Insurance expenses, Power consumption) of accounting entries that need to be recorded.

-- Accounting software can reduce your manual job to some extent.
-We can generate a list of transactions from it as well.
-It might not give you an exclusive list, as new transactions occur in the current period.
-But it can serve as a good starting point for keeping those lists.
+- Accounting software can reduce your manual work to some extent.
+We can also generate a list of transactions from it.
+It might not give you an exclusive list, as new transactions occur in the current period, but it can serve as a good starting point for keeping those lists.

-- A proper review of those entries shall be part of the process.
+- Proper review of those entries should be part of the process.
 The reviewer should be independent of the preparer.

 Conclusion

-Outstanding Expenses is an expense incurred but not paid.
-The Journal entry will be a debit to the expenses and credit to the liability.
+Outstanding Expenses are expenses incurred but not paid.
+The Journal entry will debit the expenses and credit the liability.
 It’s best to name the expenses and liability accounts with a more identifiable description/name.

 Outstanding Expenses Journal Entry

-What’s the Journal entry for recording payment of expenses?
+What’s the journal entry for recording the expenses paid?

-So, the net effect is a debit to the expense GL and Credit to the bank GL as the outstanding expenses account nullifies.
+So, this entry debits the expense GL and credits the bank GL, while the outstanding expenses account cancels out.

 Recommended Articles